-Aim Objectives 1 Help create a safer and healthier environment for our communities to live and work Increased supply of good quality affordable homes Develop a positive relationship with communities Effective relationship with strategic partners Effective support of community safety arrangements including CCTV Provision of sports facilities and leisure opportunities focused upon improving health 2 Meet our financial challenges and provide value for money Effective use of financial and other resources to ensure value for money Ensure services are easily available to all our residents in the appropriate channels and provided "right first time" A high performing and well motivated workforce More effective use of Council assets 3 Help create a strong economy by supporting further regeneration of towns and villages Encourage business start-ups and enterprises Flourishing town centres that support the local economy Encourage and develop tourism High quality development and building control with an "open for business" approach 4 Protect and improve the environment Effective recycling and waste management Promote environmentally sustainable policies and practices Provision of high quality public amenities, clean streets and environmental health Provision of quality parks and open spaces Car parking arrangements that meet the needs of residents, businesses and visitors effectiveness and is fully aligned to the Council's new corporate objectives.
-The Council is currently developing a new Annual Report, which will take stock of the progress made in delivery of the Corporate Plan objectives and use comparative performance and cost measures to help shape the Council's refreshed objectives for the final year of the 2015-2019 Corporate Plan.
+Aim Objectives 1 Help create a safer and healthier environment for our communities to live and work Increased supply of good quality affordable homes Develop a positive relationship with communities Effective relationship with strategic partners Effective support of community safety arrangements including CCTV Provision of sports facilities and leisure opportunities focused upon improving health 2 Meet our financial challenges and provide value for money Effective use of financial and other resources to ensure value for money Ensure services are easily available to all our residents in the appropriate channels and provided "right first time" A high performing and well motivated workforce More effective use of Council assets 3 Help create a strong economy by supporting further regeneration of towns and villages Encourage business start-ups and enterprises Flourishing town centres that support the local economy Encourage and develop tourism High quality development and building control with an "open for business" approach 4 Protect and improve the environment Effective recycling and waste management Promote environmentally sustainable policies and practices Provision of high quality public amenities, clean streets and environmental health Provision of quality parks and open spaces Car parking arrangements that meet the needs of residents, businesses and visitors

+Our Performance Framework, which measures our success in delivering the Corporate Plan, also reflects the three pillars of value for money: economy, efficiency and effectiveness and is fully aligned to the Council's corporate objectives.
+The Council publishes an Annual Report, which takes stock of the progress made in delivery of the Corporate Plan objectives and uses comparative performance and cost measures to help shape the Council's refreshed objectives.
+2018/19 was the final year of the 2015-2019 Corporate Plan, and following the local elections in May 2019, a refreshed Corporate Plan will be presented during 2019.